waltligon/orangefs/doc/intro.md

 One of the biggest complaints about PVFS1 is the single metadata server.
 There are actually two bases on which this complaint is typically launched.
-The first is that this is a single point of failure -- we'll address that in a bit when we talk about data and metadata redundancy.
+The first is that this is a single point of failure – we’ll address that in a bit when we talk about data and metadata redundancy.
 The second is that it is a potential performance bottleneck.